dvdasari/dv2.github.io/_posts/2014-09-22-search-for-text-across-all-git-branches.md

 ---
 layout: post
-title:  "Search across all git branches"
+title:  Search across all git branches
 date:   2014-09-22 19:35:03 -0500
+comments: true
-categories: search git branches
+keywords: search git branches
+description:  Search across all git branches
 ---

 I was looking for a way to search within all the git branches for some text and here is how I ended up doing that.
 I wrote a ruby program that I run inside the git repo.